Étoile Sportive du Sahel: Youth Training Center

-Taking the example of the European clubs, and in the interest of professionalism, Étoile Sportive du Sahel has a forming and training center for players located in Sousse.
+Taking the example of the European clubs, Étoile Sportive du Sahel has a forming and training center for players located in Sousse.
 It consists of six football fields including two synthetic, a restaurant, a weight room, a 3-star hotel called "Star's Sport Residence" and a thalassotherapy center.

-The center allowed the club to export talents to Europe, like Amine Chermiti (transferred to Hertha BSC in 2008), Yassine Chikhaoui (transferred to FC Zürich in 2006), Chaker Zouaghi, Mohamed Ali Nafkha, Ammar Jemal, Karim Haggui, Aymen Abdennour, Zoubeir Baya, Hamdi Nagguez, and Mohamed Amine Ben Amor and many other players, and especially allowed him to be constantly competitive to win local or continental titles.

-The youth training center of ES Sahel is one of the important tributaries of the team and the elite of Tunisian football in general with distinguished elements who have received a modern composition with professional technical specifications.
-Most analysts say it is the best in Tunisia.

-The management of ESS always chooses qualified coaches to oversee the youth training center like Belgian coach Christophe Dessy, or Frenchman Jean-Luc Ruty and Philippe Goubet.
-The strategy recently taken is focused by reducing the number of players to 20 players in each category to ensure greater efficiency in training and to create a new kind of players who can emerge in the future.
+The center allowed the club to export talents to Europe.

 The youth training center is hosting 8 types of young football talent active in national and regional championships.
 Each category includes 20 players and 3 goalkeepers, adding that each category includes a coach, an assistant coach, a goalkeeping coach, a physical coach and a doctor.

-In the framework of external cooperation and the efforts of the youth training center to establish a tradition of exchanging experiences with the best youth training centers in the world, ESS Sahel hosted Aspire Academy to participate in a friendly tournament organized by ESS.

-Qatar's Aspire Academy has hosted five categories of ESS Youth Center, where the players of the team have showed the best impressions, both on the sporting level, with three or five categories on the team, for what they have shown professionally.

-The youth team also had good results in Al Kass International Cup, where they managed to beat Bayern Munich 3–2, supervised by Miroslav Klose in addition to getting a respectable ranking in the tournament.

-Colors and logos
+Colors and crests

 The Étoile Sportive du Sahel has opted from its origin for the colors red and white of the flag of Tunisia.
 At home, the player wears a red jersey with a five-pointed white star, white shorts and red socks.
 Outside of Sousse, the player wears a white jersey with a five-pointed red star, red shorts and white socks, or also in blue kits.